saragluna/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/create-managed-identity.md

 Please note your application should run in VM (Virtual Machine) or App Services on Azure for support of MSI.
 Choose any of them.

+**Note**: When using managed identity, it's not supported to create resource group automatically, the resource group must be assigned `Contributor` role.

 #### Method 1: Set up VM and assign identity

 1. Create VM in Azure portal.
 Please refer to